TaoZhong11/nBEST/README.md

 ```

 ### Output illustration ###
-Upon completion of the processing, all resulting outputs will be generated and stored in the "demo" directory within the workspace.
+Upon completion of the processing, all resulting outputs will be generated and stored in the ```Macaque_testing_scans``` directory.
 The following explains what the results are:
 * ```brain_img/```:	The skull stripped brain image.
 * ```brain_mask/```: The brain mask of raw image.
 * ```brain_cerebrum/```: The cerebrum (remove cerebellum and brainstem from brain image) image.